One of the world’s most scenic drives.

 High above, the Wapta Icefield feeds the Peyto Glacier.
 And Peyto Glacier feeds Peyto Lake.
 When glacier is slightly melting in the summer, particles of the rocks flow into the lake and give the lake its unique turquoise colour.

 It is just a short walk from the parking lot to the lookout.
 There is no hiking trail maintained although you might be able to hike there, read this post for more into.

 (77 km from the junction)

 It is the only place between Lake Louise and Jasper, which offers restaurant and gas station.
-Stay away from both (if you can) to not empty your wallet.
+Stay away from both (if you can), they are very overpriced.

 Columbia Icefield – Athabasca Glacier